 - Knowledge is power

 - Measure what you have

 - Monitor washrooms

 - What is going down them?
 E.g. sanitary products

 - Community garden projects externally around Reading which are connected to food kitchens

 - Promote these to help create green spaces

 Welcome to EcoSpot

-Ecospot has made us our own mini website, which has exciting ideas on them
+Ecospot has made us our own mini-website, which has exciting ideas on it

 As part of the recycling initiative, we are aiming to expand to include more products in addition to batteries, ink cartridges and stationary that we currently recycle.
 Students will be decorating and upcycling the NHS Test and Trace boxes for recycling collection purposes.